redpesk-common/canbus-binding/docs/4-Configuration.md

 ## Example of a typical binding configuration file

-The _control-rp-can-low-level.json_ file should have this structure:
+The _control-canbus-binding.json_ file should have this structure:

 ```json
 {